liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 SwiftUI provides a wide range of Views that can be used in native templates.
 You can find a full reference of these views in the SwiftUI Documentation at https://developer.apple.com/documentation/swiftui/.
 You can also find a shorthand on how to convert SwiftUI syntax into the LiveView Native DLS in the [LiveView Native Syntax Conversion Cheatsheet](https://hexdocs.pm/live_view_native/cheatsheet.cheatmd).

+We're going to cover a non-exhaustive list of the most common views and show examples of how to use them in your LiveView Native application.

 ## Text

-We've already seen the [Text](https://developer.apple.com/documentation/swiftui/text) view, but we'll start simple to get the interactive tutorial running.
+Let's get the interactive tutorial running.
 Evaluate the cell below, then in Xcode, Start the iOS application you created in the [Create a SwiftUI Application](https://hexdocs.pm/live_view_native/create-a-swiftui-application.html) lesson and ensure you see the `"Hello, from LiveView Native!"` text.

 <!-- livebook:{"attrs":"e30","chunks":[[0,85],[87,202],[291,47],[340,51]],"kind":"Elixir.Server.SmartCells.RenderComponent","livebook_object":"smart_cell"} -->